This post contains affiliate links and I may earn a commission if you make a purchase.

 Obviously, you want to boost your home’s appeal and overall value.
 But spending $50,000 on a new kitchen or renovating the basement might be a mistake — because you won’t get your money back when you sell.

 If necessary, focus on relatively low-cost, high-impact renovations that help your home sell quickly and for a competitive price.

 Not staging your home.

 No, you don’t have to transform your home into a spa-like oasis.
 But you do need to make sure that your home shows well — both inside and out.

 That means getting rid of clutter and junk, and making sure that your home’s “curb appeal” is very appealing indeed.

 Using the same Realtor to buy and sell your home.

-If you choose to use a Realtor (or other real estate professional), then make sure that he or she is not representing both you and a prospective buyer.
+If you choose to use a Realtor (or another real estate professional), then make sure that he or she is not representing both you and a prospective buyer.

 This creates a conflict of interest.

-You want a Realtor who is exclusively focused on helping you sell your home for as much money as possible, and within your desired timeframe if possible.
+You want a Realtor who exclusively focuses on helping you sell your home for as much money as possible and within your desired timeframe if possible.